-Baylor Sanctioned by Big 12 After New Revelations About Sexual Assault Controversy
+Baylor Sanctioned By Big 12 After New Revelations About Sexual Assault Controversy

 Sports

-Baylor Sanctioned by Big 12 After New Revelations About Sexual Assault Controversy
+Baylor Sanctioned By Big 12 After New Revelations About Sexual Assault Controversy

 The Big 12 Conference decided Wednesday to impose a multi-million dollar sanction on Baylor University after another recent round of stinging revelations about the extent and nature of the university's problems with alleged sexual assaults by former members of its football team.